Teacher Advisor With Watson

 Once we established a better sense of who our core user is and how we needed to serve her, we started to ideate on a different way to access content.
 At this point our team was interested in switching to a search based content discovery experience, but there were major hesitations.
 The team had invested nearly a year building out the dialog content experience and there was lots of hesitation around whether or not we should just invest in improving what we had, or cut our losses and start over.
 It was not easy.

-As design lead, my role was to assess all of our options and advocate for a calculated risk and in my view, abandoning dialog in exchange for search had the highest upside.
-But the move had to be sold to our executive sponsors and I had to really rally the team to invest in this platform change.
+As design lead, my role was to assess all of our options and advocate for a calculated risk.
+In my view, abandoning dialog in exchange for search had the highest upside.
+But the move had to be sold to our executive sponsors and I had to really rally the team to invest in this platform change, which included the addition of new Watson APIs.
 The analogy that I told was one of a meandering road.
 Dialog was inefficient and indirect, full of potholes that our users had to drive around.
 In the end, it took far too long to get to the final destination.
 A good search experience, when done well, could act as an HOV lane for our users to get to the value we promised them faster and easier than before.

 Thankfully, our users agreed.